 6. Pumphouse Point, Lake St Clair

 At Pumphouse Point, guests have a variety of luxury room options.
 The stunning retreat features three buildings that each offer a different, unique experience.
 First, there is the Shorehouse.
 Situated by the lake, this classic art-deco building features rooms with lake or bushland views.
 Next, there is the Pumphouse, which sits upon a breathtaking glacial lake.
 Around 250m away from the shoreline, there are multiple lounges, guest rooms, and a help-yourself bar.
 Each of these Pumphouse spaces features views across the lake and out to the mountains.
 Finally, there is the Retreat.
 This hidden dwelling resides by the lake amongst the shrubbery of the bush.
 It features locally crafted furniture and access to the shared table Shorehouse dining room.
-During your stay, embrace adventure with a row across the lake, bike through the mountains or a hike in the bush.
-To get a special discount on your next Tassie holiday use this link from Booking.com.
+During your stay, embrace adventure with a row across the lake, bike through the mountains, or hike in the bush.

 7. Peppers, Cradle Mountain